-The tax exemption is incompatible with the tax regime for non-taxable excess amounts, in accordance with which the excess amounts paid to employees of companies who are assigned abroad over the total compensation which they would have obtained if they had stayed in Spain is not subject to Spanish PIT.
+This tax exemption is incompatible with the tax regime for non-taxable excess amounts, in accordance with which the amounts paid to employees of companies who are assigned abroad above the total compensation which they would have obtained had they had stayed in Spain is not subject to Spanish PIT.

 In this case, the taxpayer may choose to apply the tax regime for non-taxable excess amounts instead of this tax exemption.

 Savings taxable income is taxed at the following rates:

 - 19% for the first EUR 6,000 of taxable income.

 - 21% for the following EUR 6,000 to EUR 50,000 of taxable income.

 - 23% for any amounts over EUR 50,000.